Sadko (1913 icebreaker): Refloating and return to service

-In 1932-33, Sadko was salvaged by the EPRON team led by Timofey Ivanovich Bobritsky, chief engineer.
+In 1932–33, Sadko was salvaged by the EPRON team led by Timofey Ivanovich Bobritsky, chief engineer.
 Refloated on 14 October 1933, she underwent repair and a complete refit at Arkhangelsk, emerging on 9 July 1934 on a trial voyage.
-Artur Karlovich Burke (1891-1942) was her captain.
+Artur Karlovich Burke (1891–1942) was her captain.
 Burke also took Sadko on her first expedition to the Kara Sea, which lasted from 22 July to 25 September 1934, confirming the excellent work that had been done in restoring the ship to service.
-(For his work in ice navigation and scientific research, Burke received the Order of the Red Star (N 3902) on 27 June 1937.
-He died of tuberculosis at Solombala, Arkhangelsk, in November 1942.)

-The next season, in 1935, she took part in an expedition led by Georgy Ushakov (1901-1963) with N.M.
-Nikolaev as captain of Sadko and Nikolay N. Zubov (1885-1960) as scientific director, engaging in deep-sea research and an attempt to reach Kvitøya in the Arctic Ocean.
+The next season, in 1935, she took part in an expedition led by Georgy Ushakov (1901–1963) with N.M.
+Nikolaev as captain of Sadko and Nikolay N. Zubov (1885–1960) as scientific director, engaging in deep-sea research and an attempt to reach Kvitøya in the Arctic Ocean.